 Alpacas are shorn, without harm, once a year.
-In Canada the average fibre harvest is 5-8 pounds of fibre.
+In Canada, the average fibre harvest is five to eight pounds.

 - 6 times warmer than wool